bubnov-mikhail/symfony4-skeleton/README.md

 # Symfony 4 in docker startkit

-This template is a toolkit to start a new Symfony 4.
+This template is a toolkit to start a new Symfony 4 project.

 ## Get rid of the Skeleton git: